loda-lang/loda-programs/programs/oeis/list0.md

 * [A065502](http://oeis.org/A065502) ([L15 program](A065502.asm)): Positive numbers divisible by 2 or 5; 1/n not purely periodic after decimal point.
 * [A065651](http://oeis.org/A065651) ([L10 program](A065651.asm)): Sum_{k=1..n} (-1)^tau(k)=n-2*floor(sqrt(n)).
 * [A065679](http://oeis.org/A065679) ([L18 program](A065679.asm)): If n is even, a(n) = n^2 else a(n) = n.
+* [A066014](http://oeis.org/A066014) ([L13 program](A066014.asm)): Highest minimal Euclidean norm of any Type 4^Z self-dual code of length n over Z/4Z which does not have all Euclidean norms divisible by 8, that is, is strictly Type I. Compare A105682.
 * [A066023](http://oeis.org/A066023) ([L16 program](A066023.asm)): (a(n)^7+1)/(n^7+1) is the smallest integer > 1.
 * [A066043](http://oeis.org/A066043) ([L06 program](A066043.asm)): a(1) = 1; for m > 0, a(2m) = 2m, a(2m+1) = 4m+2.
 * [A066070](http://oeis.org/A066070) ([L13 program](A066070.asm)): a(1) = 1; for m > 0, a(2m) = 2(2m+1), a(2m+1) = 2m+1.